mongodb-developer/golang-quickstart/creating/creating-mongodb-documents-with-go.md

 	if err != nil {
 		log.Fatal(err)
 	}
     defer client.Disconnect(ctx)

+    quickstartDatabase := client.Database("quickstart")
-	podcastsCollection := client.Database("quickstart").Collection("podcasts")
+    podcastsCollection := quickstartDatabase.Collection("podcasts")
-	episodesCollection := client.Database("quickstart").Collection("episodes")
+    episodesCollection := quickstartDatabase.Collection("episodes")
 }
 ```

 Between this tutorial and the [first tutorial](https://) in the series, the cluster ping logic and listing of database logic was removed.
-Instead, we're just connecting to the cluster and connecting to our collections in a particular database.
+Instead, we're just connecting to the cluster and creating handles to our collections in a particular database.

 ## Creating One or Many BSON Documents in a Single Request

 Now that we have a `podcastsCollection` and an `episodesCollection` variable, we can proceed to create data and insert it into either of the collections.

 For this example, I won't be using a pre-defined schema.
-In a future tutorial, we'll see how to map Documents to native Go data structures, but for now, we're going to look at other options.
+In a future tutorial, we'll see how to map documents to native Go data structures, but for now, we're going to look at other options.

 Take the following command for example: